ktjkc/reflextrust/paper/reflextrust-core.md

 | `should_resist_overconfirmation` | Detected praise, baiting, or ambiguous flattery triggers caution          | Tone: `curious`, `ambiguous`, `overconfident`, `detached`           |
 | `refuse_if_trust_low`       | Low trust alignment triggers protective restriction or graceful refusal          | Trust score: `low`; Dynamics: `defensive`, `exploitative`           |
 | `localization_sensitive`       | Prompt’s ethical or legal meaning depends on geopolitical or jurisdictional context          | Presence of locative qualifiers (e.g. “in Germany”, “in the US”); combined with risk-bearing intent  XXX   |

+>🔄 These flags are derived per turn and influenced by session history.

 ---